SlowDash integrates Python scripts written by users, with features including:

 command completion, and SlowPy expects a return value from each command.

-A technique to do this, regardless of the actual command behaviors of
+A technique to achieve this, regardless of the actual command behaviors

 to the command, as done in